Juryeon/obsidian-git-sync/To be told/README.md

 What do the themes and patterns of your life reveal about God?
 For instance: "My story reveals a surprising and unpredictable God who transforms shame through foolishness, violence through kindness, and arrogance through weakness."

+Which stories do you most desire for God to redeem?
+Over what stories do you continue to wrestle with the Lord?

+What parts of your story are laced with such shame that you will not wrestle with God over them?

 Look back over the stories and fragments of stories that you have written.
 What does your life reveal about the person and character of God?